 By allowing dental therapists to practice under the supervision of dentists, New Mexico can create well-paying jobs for its communities, as well as meeting important oral health needs.
 Dental therapists can be trained in local colleges, providing opportunities for a local high school graduate to attain a specialized degree and a well-paying job while also allowing them to live and work in their own community.
 Conservative estimates indicate the average dental therapist in New Mexico will make a starting annual salary of $60,000.

 We are currently in the implementation phase of this policy, which will involve a large community effort.
-For updates and opportunities to get involved, please sign up for the NM Dental Therapists Coalition.
+For updates and opportunities to get involved, please email

 March 29, 2019